lmfit/uncertainties/doc/user_guide.rst

   >>> y - square
   1.0

-The results above have a zero uncertainty: the calculated functions give the same value for all samples of the random variable ``x``.
+The results above have a zero uncertainty despite the fact that ``x`` has a non-zero uncertainty: the calculated functions give the same value for all samples of the random variable ``x``.

 Thanks to the tracking of dependencies on random variables, calculations can therefore be performed in as many steps as necessary,